Check out L.A.'s best burger restaurants

 Don't be fooled by the relaxed, homey vibe given off by this throwback diner, which first opened in 1963: when it comes to burgers, they mean business.
 The griddle-cooked patties (topped, of course, with a secret house-made sauce) have become so popular that the owners even launched a spin-off Pie 'n Burger food truck, which regularly prowls the area.
 Also included on the limited menu are breakfast fare, deli sandwiches and, of course, homey pies.

-Plan Check now has three locations—Sawtelle, Fairfax and Downtown—bringing fried chicken deliciousness and some of the best burgers in town to Angelenos.
+Plan Check, whether in Sawtelle, Downtown or beyond, brings fried chicken deliciousness and some of the best burgers in town to Angelenos.
 But you won't just find a standard patty with lettuce, tomato and cheese here.
-Chef Ernesto Uchimura makes a K-BBQ burger topped with kimcheese (gruyere seasoned with dried kimchi), a Blueprint Burger with blue cheese and pig candy, and other crazy concoctions (like PC's famed ketchup leather).
+Chef Ernesto Uchimura makes a K-BBQ burger topped with kimcheese (gruyére seasoned with dried kimchi), a Blueprint Burger with blue cheese and pig candy, and other crazy concoctions (like PC's famed ketchup leather).
 Stick around for the restaurant's signature cruller donuts, or sidle up to the bar to nurse a S&L old fashioned.

 How's this for food in unexpected places: a WWII bunker.
 Westsiders can sit inside a free-standing, covered shelter—redone to a minimalist-meets-Etsy decor—for Hawaiian-style burgers made with "pono" (i.e. grass-fed, local, organic feed).
 These morally superior beauties take on flavors of the Pacific islands with wasabi mayo, pickled ginger and spicy guava sauce.
 Build a burger that starts with grass-fed, wood-grilled beef patty, and add on farmers market toppings atop a brioche bun.
 And to drink, there's craft beer on tap and by the bottle (pitchers if you're really thirsty), along with wine and some damn fine milkshakes.